NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

 Analysis Cockpit Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You Elasticsearch Cluster will now be in a "red" state, since
+You Elasticsearch Cluster will now be in a degraded ("red") state,
-your Analysis Cockpit is still running on an older version of
+since your Analysis Cockpit is still running on an older version
-Elasticsearch.
+of Elasticsearch.
 This is expected as long as you did not finish
 your Analysis Cockpit upgrade.
 You should see the cluster changing
-to a "green" state throughout the upgrade of your Analysis Cockpit.
+to a normal ("green") state throughout the upgrade of your Analysis

-To finish your upgrade, connect to your Analysis Cockpit via
+Cockpit.

-SSH.
-We will run the following command on the command line
+To finish your upgrade, connect to your Analysis Cockpit via SSH.
-to initiate the upgrade:
+We will run the following command on the command line to initiate the upgrade:

 .. code-block:: console